larryhudson/11ty-blog-bliss/content/projects/easy-read-pdf-utility.md

 table tag.
 - While this was tedious, it gave me time to think about how we could make this process more efficient.

+## Manipulating PDFs with pdfassembler
-- I found an NPM library called 'pdfassembler' that would allow you to manipulate the structure of a PDF file using JavaScript.
+- I found an NPM library called [pdfassembler](https://github.com/DevelopingMagic/pdfassembler) that would allow you to manipulate the structure of a PDF file using JavaScript.
 This allowed me to work out how to process a PDF and automate repetitive tasks.
 - To do this in a reliable way, I needed to learn quite a bit about how PDFs